 - Once a student attends Bucks County Community College for two (2) academic years* a student must have a grade point average consistent with graduation requirements.
 A grade point average that is considered to be consistent with graduation requirements is at least 2.00.

-- In addition to the GPA requirement, a student must successfully complete sixty-seven (67%) percent of attempted credits during each semester of enrollment at the College.
+- In addition to the GPA requirement, a student must successfully complete sixty-seven (67%) (PACE) percent of cumulative attempted credits during their enrollment at the College.
 Total credits attempted include grades of F, Withdrawals (W), and Incompletes (I) and Transfer Credits (TR).

 - Once a student attempts more than 150% of the credits that it normally takes to complete his/ her program of study, he/she is no longer eligible for financial aid.
 Exceptions may be made for students who have changed their major.
 If a student wishes to be considered for such an exception, the student must complete an appeal form in the Financial Aid Office.
 If an exception is made to the maximum time frame for a student, due to a change in major, the Financial Aid Office will notify the student of the academic plan which must be followed.